NVIDIA/cccl/libcudacxx/docs/extended_api/ptx.md

 The `cuda/ptx` header is intended to present a stable API (not ABI) within one major version of the CTK on a best effort basis.
 This means that:

-- All functions are marked inline.
+- All functions are marked static inline.

 - The type of a function parameter can be changed to be more generic if that means that code that called the original version can still be